Desez2tPunk/trident/README.md

-## trident
+## trident Note 5
-Temporary root for the galaxy s7 active.
+Temporary root for the galaxy AT&T Note 5.

 ## How
  * Clone this project and either